-- Shortcoming in Strategic Intent is in implementation thereof and that local municipalities differ when it comes to levels of implementing projects according to the strategic intent of the District; - Proper planning must be informed by what the communities need; - Baseline information is the key issue hampering planning and progress in service delivery;
+- Shortcoming in Strategic Intent is in implementation thereof and that local municipalities differ when it comes to levels of implementing projects according to the strategic intent of the District; - Proper planning must be informed by what the communities need; - Baseline information is the key issue hampering planning and progress in service delivery; - Integration between directorates is needed as well as the implementation of Institutional (Organisational) Performance Management.

-- Integration between directorates is needed as well as the implementation of Institutional (Organisational) Performance Management. - Municipal planning must be guided among others by National Development Plan, Limpopo Development plan and Spatial Land Use Management Act.
+Municipal planning must be guided among others by National Development Plan, Limpopo Development plan and Spatial Land Use Management Act.

-The 5-6 February 2018 Strategic planning session focused on 180° degrees turn-around on issues surfacing from poor performance.
-That was also re-iterated during IDP Lekgotla of 29 January 2019.
-The call to corporate and individual performance cannot be overemphasised.
+The 17-19 January 2022 Strategic planning session focused on 180° degrees turn-around on issues surfacing from poor performance.
+The call to corporate and individual performance cannot be over-emphasised.
 Silos operations need to be removed.
-The annual report of 2017/18 has been evidential on this matter.
+The annual report of 2021/22 has been evidential on this matter.